precisely/web/README.md

 There are a small number of one-time actions that need to be taken when configuring an AWS account for deployment:

 1. Create a Public Hosted Zone using AWS Route53
-Point the DNS registrar at the name servers provided by the hosted zone
+Point the DNS registrar at the name servers provided by the hosted zone.
+Copy the hostedZoneId and add an entry for the rootHostedZoneId in `serverless/common.js`

 2. Create a wildcard certificate using AWS Certificate Manager If you site is "precisionhealth.site", create a cerificate for "*.precisionhealth.site", and verify it.
+Copy the arn of the certificate and add an entry for it in `serverless/common.js`

 3. Create a deployment bucket
 It should be named "{accountName}-precisely-deployment-bucket"

+4. Setup Auth0
+We set up one Auth0 tenant per AWS account.
+You'll need to create one application representing the React client and one API, representing the GraphQL API.
+See one of the other tenants for details.

+Copy the React app client id and create an entry in `serverless/common.js`.

 #### Set up your subdomain and resources